Dorsata-Recruiting/ha1c-complicated/README.md

 ## Hint

 There are multiple patients available.
 The EHR service has the vitals attached to the visits for each of these patients.
+For this exercise, every visit has a set of vital measurements.
+You can consider "visits" and "vitals" synonymous.

 Patient 193 is one of our favorites.

-# Note on Branches

-We use prerelease as our trunk branch.
-Most code is PR-ed against prerelease.

-At the end of every sprint, we merge prerelease to staging.
-That is, in essence, the release candidate.
-(Forgive the naming.)
-Any corrections to the release candidate get PR-ed against staging.

-For hotfixes, we create a branch and PR against master.
-Master is what is in our production environment.

-Immedidately after a release, staging and master are identical.
-If there are a number of "warm" fixes that are going in after a release, we will PR them against staging, test them as a group, and then merge to master.
+## Hint the Second

+Feel free to look at the Vue app to see what it expects.

 # Credit